kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 ### Why doesn't my APIRule contain any rules?

 This APIRule is not migrated to version `v2`.
-Since version `v2` is now the default version, when you request an APIRule, kubectl converts it to version `v2`.
+Since version `v2` is now the default, when you request an APIRule, kubectl converts it to version `v2`.
 This conversion only affects the displayed resource’s textual format and does not modify the resource in the cluster.
-If the full conversion is possible, the rules field is presented in the output.
+If the full conversion is possible, the **rules** field is presented in the output.
 However, if the conversion cannot be completed, the rules are missing, and the original rules are stored in the resource’s annotation `gateway.kyma-project.io/v1beta1-spec`.
 For more information, see [Retrieving the Complete **spec** of an APIRule in Version `v1beta1`
 ](./01-81-retrieve-v1beta1-spec.md).

 ### Why doesn't my APIRule contain a Gateway?